Steps To Get Your Teaching Credential

 - Submit the $35 audit fee to the Business Office (see application form instructions for exemptions)

-- Submit the Application for Credential Recommendationwith fee stamp if appropriate, to the Credentials Office, along with any outstanding documentation or exam verification required for your credential
+- Submit the Application for Credential Recommendation below with fee stamp if appropriate, to the Credentials Office, along with any outstanding documentation or exam verification required for your credential.

-Note: Master’s students and Master’s/credential students are subject to degree audits, processed by the Registrar’s Office.
+Note: Master’s-only students and students enrolled in BOTH the credential and Master’s program must complete NDNU degree audits the Registrar’s Office.
 Degree audits have strict deadlines with financial penalties as applicable.
 Please be sure to find out the deadlines that apply to you, and submit your degree audit form early in the academic year you intend to complete the degree.